irfanbacker/MerkleSignatureScheme/README.md

 # MerkleSignatureScheme
-A python implementation of Merkle Signature Scheme (MSS) using Lamport One-Time Signature
+A python implementation of Merkle Signature Scheme (MSS) using Lamport, Winternitz One-Time Signature